Menu

 The square was framed by architectural treasures—the neoclassical Catedral Metropolitana and the stately Cabildo, once the seat of colonial government.
 As I lingered, pigeons swirled overhead, and the echo of chants from past demonstrations seemed to ride on the breeze.
 Buenos Aires, I realized, is a city where history doesn’t sit still—it marches, sings, and demands to be remembered.

-Day 3 – San Telmo: The Soul of Tango
+Day 3 – San Telmo: The Soul of Tango and the Art of Fileteado

 San Telmo was a dance in itself.
 Cobbled streets, antique shops, and wrought-iron balconies made me feel like I had stepped into another time.
 At the San Telmo Market, I wandered past stalls of fresh produce, vintage treasures, and leather goods, the air rich with the scent of grilled meats.